Race InformationWild Duluth 100K and 50K Race Information:

 Race course briefing will occur 15 minutes before each race.
 Arrive at the start line early for the briefing.
 Races will start on time.

-AWARDS: Overall awards to the mens and womens champions in the 100k and 50k.
+AWARDS: Overall awards to the mens and womens champions in the 100k, 50k and Half Marathon.

 Age group awards to the mens and womens division winners for the 50k and 100k in the following divisions: